xgfone/klog/README.md

 }
 ```

 This pakcage has implemented four kinds of encoders, `NothingEncoder`, `TextEncoder`, `JSONEncoder`.
-It will use `TextEncoder` by default, but you can set it to others by `SetEncoder` or `WithEncoder`.
+It will use `TextEncoder` by default.

 ### Writer